SCORE1387/redis-samples/README.md

     CLIENT LIST
 ```

-Asynchronously save the dataset to disc
+Asynchronously save the dataset to disk

 ```
     BGSAVE